Due to COVID-19 travel restrictions, all travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

-The Center for Japanese Studies provides a limited number of scholarships for undergraduate students who will participate in a study abroad academic program to Japan.
+The Center for Japanese Studies provides a limited number of scholarships for undergraduate students who will participate in a study abroad academic program in Japan, as well as eligible language programs offered in the United States.
 Approximately five to seven scholarships are awarded on a merit-basis in an annual competition each spring.

 Important Note: It is the responsibility of the student to find the appropriate study abroad program and to complete the necessary application process to enroll in the program.
 For assistance in finding the appropriate program, see the Study in Japan and Summer Language Programs sections of the CJS web site, see a study abroad advisor in your school/college (e.g., Center for Global and Intercultural Study, International Programs in Engineering,Ross Global Initiatives), or visit the International Center Education Abroad Office.

 Applications for Spring/Summer 2022 programs are due March 15, 2022.
 Scholarship availability is subject to change given the COVID-19 pandemic and associated travel restrictions.

 - Currently enrolled undergraduate degree students at the University of Michigan.

 - Applicants must remain an undergraduate degree student at the University of Michigan during the period of study abroad.
 Graduating seniors may not apply for a scholarship to participate in a program following graduation.

 - Recipients must participate in an eligible program.
 The following three types of programs are eligible: